 Gladiators generally had a very short life expectancy, as fights were usually to the death, so the majority of fighters were slaves, former slaves or condemned prisoners.
 Gladiator fights were one of the most watched forms of entertainment in the Roman world.

-To avoid some truly crazy lines, I would definitely recommend buying your tickets in advance to avoid a wait.
-If you’re not so prepared (like us), skip the line at the Colosseum by purchasing your tickets at the Palatine Hill entrance, just down the road.
+To avoid some truly crazy lines, it’s a good idea to buy your tickets in advance and avoid a long wait.
+If you’re not so prepared, skip the line at the Colosseum by purchasing your tickets at the Palatine Hill entrance, just down the road.
 The line was incredibly quick and offers the same tickets and price that you would find at the Colosseum.

 The ticket gate for the Palatine Hill normally has little or no queue and is half way down the road Via di San Gergorio that runs from the Colosseum along the base of the Palatine Hill, less than 5 minutes walk from the main entrance to the Colosseum.
 Hop on hop off buses also have a stop right out the front of this entrance.
 You will still need to line up for security to get into the actual Colosseum, so make sure you bring lots of water to keep you cool and hydrated during your wait.

-There is not a lot of information anywhere around the sights, so I would recommend bringing your own guide book or using an app like Lonely Planet Guides, which not only gives you factual information about the ancient sites and their history, but also great recommendations on other attractions to visit, things to see and places to eat in the local immediate area.
+There is not a lot of information anywhere around the sights, so it’s a good idea to bring your own guide book or use an app like Lonely Planet Guides, which not only gives you factual information about the ancient sites and their history, but also great recommendations on other attractions to visit, things to see and places to eat in the local immediate area.

 Admission: €12 for an adult, including admission to the Roman Forum & Palatine Hill